Luke Donald: Enterprises

 In 2007, Luke Donald entered into a partnership with Terlato Wines to create a collection of bespoke wines.
 The first wine released (in April 2008) was a Claret-style red wine blend and a Carneros Chardonnay was released in spring 2009.
 Since then, a Viognier (2010) was added to the Luke Donald Collection, produced in the Central Coast of California.
 The wines reflect Donald's personal interest in and passion for food and wine.

 Personal life

 Donald met his future wife, Chicago native Diane Antonopoulos, while attending Northwestern University in Evanston, Illinois.
 He proposed in June 2006, and the couple married on 24 June 2007 in Santorini, Greece.
 They have three daughters.
 The couple owns homes in Northfield, Illinois, Evanston, Illinois, and Jupiter, Florida.

 Donald studied art theory and practice in college, and enjoys painting and drawing when not on tour.
 In 2002, one of his oil paintings was auctioned by the PGA Tour for charity.
 Donald and his wife are also avid collectors of contemporary art.

-His brother Christian Donald caddied for him through to 2009.

-Donald's father, Colin Donald, died on 8 November 2011, just three days before the birth of Luke's second daughter, Sophia Ann Grace, on 11 November 2011.